It can be our worst enemy, always keeping us from doing what’s most important.

 It pops up every time we sense that we are not safe moving forward.

-We are smart, adaptive, and have a keen sense of when something is “just not quite right”.
+We humans are smart, adaptive beings (with a keen sense of when something feels off).

 Something is up.